-- In some cases, the lowest point in the vent system is where it connects to the inducer.
+- In some cases, the lowest point in the vent system is where it connects to the inducer (Options 2 & 4).
 In this case one drain at this location is sufficient. - If the vent exits the furnace horizontally, the vent may be turned vertically with a tee.
-The drip leg formed by the tee must include a drain (Option 1, Option 2, Option 3, Option 4, Option 5, Option 6, Option 7, Option 10). - In certain cases, it is permitted to drain the inducer back into the top drain of the collector (Option 1, Option 4, Option 5, Option 6, Option 8, & Option 9).
-To ensure proper drainage of condensate, make sure the drain line does not sag or becomes twisted.
+The drip leg formed by the tee must include a drain (Options 1, 2, 3, & 4). - In certain cases, it is permitted to drain the inducer back into the top drain of the collector (Options 1, 3, 5, & 7).
+More importantly, make sure this drain does not sag or become twisted in the middle.
 The drain tube supplied with the furnace may need to be trimmed.